duranserkan/DRN-Project/README.md

 This project is result of a productive and curious mindset that respects good solutions and best practices of others while enjoys from creating its own.
 It is not about coding.
 It is about process of creating and enhancing good things.
 I expect it to be ready for general purpose usage within 6 months.
-Detailed documentation will be added in the mean time.
+Detailed documentation will be added in the meantime.

 ### Solution Structure
 This solution consists of 6 parts that are being developed with Jetbrains Rider on macOS with arm-based M2 chip.
-However I expect it to work on any modern machine since it is a cross platform solution
+However, I expect it to work on any modern machine since it is a cross-platform solution
 1. **Docker Folder:** It contains dockerfile and compose definitions for dependencies.
 They just works and can be used for other solutions.
 2. **Docs:** It contains project documents.
-This docs will be supported with articles and a youtube playlist.
+This docs will be supported with articles and a YouTube playlist.
 3. **Items:** It contains file that does not belong anywhere else such as .gitignore, .dockerignore and .github workflows
 4. **Src:** It contains 3 folders that define 3 different **DRN** domain.
    * **Nexus:** Nexus app connects all services and apis developed with **DRN.Framework**.
      `The one microservice to rule them all.`
-      * It is an unified web app that contains nexus api and background services.
+      * It is a unified web app that contains nexus api and background services.
-      * It will have following features as a start:
+      * It will have the following features as a start:
         - [ ] **Configuration Management:** Nexus can provide configurations to connected microservices
         - [ ] **Migration Management:** Nexus can manage microservice database migrations which includes schema management and sharding
         - [ ] **Service Discovery:** Nexus discloses microservice network
-        - [ ] **Observability, Documentation and Monitoring Hub:** Nexus provides and visualizes workflow graph and information regarding to them.
+        - [ ] **Observability, Documentation and Monitoring Hub:** Nexus provides and visualizes workflow graph and information regarding them.
    * **Framework:** DRN.Framework source codes belongs to generalized solutions that can be used within any dotnet project as nuget packages.
    * **Sample:** Nexus connectable sample app demonstrates **DRN.Framework** usage.
 It is used for testing, presentation and documentation purposes.
 5. **Test:** It contains all the unit, integration and performance tests.